 Slack was acquired by Salesforce for $27.7B in December 2020 and is the largest purchase they’ve ever made.

-Slack is a messaging app for businesses; it allows you to message your colleagues directly or communicate with them via dedicated channels set up for a specific purpose.
-For example, you could use a channel for a project, or for your regional office.
+At its core, Slack is a messaging app for businesses – it allows you to message your colleagues directly or communicate via dedicated channels set up for specific purposes.
+For example, you might use a channel for a project or for your regional office.

 Experience Cloud

-Experience Cloud is the product you need to help you create various platforms for your customers, partners (or even employees!), to interact with your business.
+Experience Cloud is the product you need to create various platforms for your customers, partners (or even employees!) to interact with your business.

-You can create portals, forums, websites, and help centers, built directly on the Salesforce platform, and it seamlessly integrates with all your CRM data.
-The tool is on a low-code platform, which means you can create beautiful platforms using mostly drag and drop functionality.
+You can create portals, forums, websites, and help centers directly on the Salesforce platform, and it seamlessly integrates with all your CRM data.
+The tool is on a low-code platform, meaning you can create beautiful platforms using mostly drag-and-drop functionality.

 Tableau

-Tableau was acquired by Salesforce back in 2019 to tap into the larger business intelligence space.
-Tableau still remains an off-platform solution and is more suited for data analysis across the business.
-Users do not need Salesforce licenses, and there is an option to have Tableau run on-premise.
+Tableau was another huge acquisition Salesforce made in 2019 to tap into the rapidly growing business intelligence space.
+Tableau remains an off-platform solution and is better suited for data analysis across the business.
+Users do not need Salesforce licenses, and there is an option to run Tableau on-premise.

-You can build your own tables of data with custom objects, trigger automation with Flow, and build custom user interfaces using the Lightning App Builder.
+You can build your own data tables with custom objects, trigger automation with Flow, and build custom user interfaces using the Lightning App Builder.

-If you are looking for a totally custom experience, you may purchase Salesforce Platform licenses (which are a lot cheaper than say Sales Cloud) and build completely customized Apps on the Salesforce platform.
+If you are looking for a fully custom experience, you can purchase Salesforce Platform licenses (which are significantly cheaper than, say, Sales Cloud) and build completely customized apps on the Salesforce platform.

 Heroku

-Heroku is a cloud platform-as-a-service (PaaS) tool.
-It allows you to deploy, manage, and scale modern Apps.
-Whilst you can create Apps for your users within Salesforce using the Platform, Heroku is used to create customer-facing Apps.
+Heroku is a cloud platform-as-a-service (PaaS) tool that allows you to deploy, manage, and scale modern apps.
+Whilst you can create apps for your users within Salesforce using the platform, Heroku is used to create customer-facing apps.

-Heroku’s container-based cloud platform allows you to build Apps that connect seamlessly with Salesforce data using out-of-the-box connectors.
+Heroku’s container-based cloud platform lets you build apps that connect seamlessly with Salesforce data using out-of-the-box connectors.

 Surveys

-Salesforce Surveys & Feedback management does what it says on the tin – it allows creation of surveys that can be directly sent from Salesforce (depending on the trigger).
-The data is then captured back into Salesforce to be analyzed using reports and dashboards, or even Tableau.
+Salesforce Surveys and Feedback Management does exactly what it says – it allows you to create surveys that can be directly sent from Salesforce (depending on the trigger).
+The data is then captured back into Salesforce to be analyzed using reports, dashboards, or even Tableau.

 Shield

-Salesforce Shield is a product designed for companies that have extra security and compliance concerns.
-Shield is made up of four products that overlay on top of existing Salesforce products to protect them even further.
-These include:
+Salesforce Shield is designed for companies with extra security and compliance concerns.
+Shield consists of four products that overlay existing Salesforce products to provide enhanced protection.

-- Event Monitoring: Detailed reports and dashboards to monitor user behavior and see who is accessing sensitive data.
+- Event Monitoring: Provides detailed reports and dashboards to monitor user behavior and see who is accessing sensitive data.

-- Field Audit Trail: Take field history tracking one step further by enabling more fields to track ten years of history, and dashboards to monitor.
+- Field Audit Trail: Takes field history tracking one step further by enabling more fields to track 10 years of history, along with dashboards to monitor.

-- Einstein Data Detect: Use AI to find sensitive data in your Salesforce Org, then protect it.
+- Einstein Data Detect: Uses AI to find sensitive data in your Salesforce org, then protects it.

 Commerce Cloud